 There's plenty of information about frequent flyer programs on the Internet.
 In fact, there's far more than an average consumer would ever truly need.
 But, as Winship advised, the best advice is simply to know what you want from your frequent flyer program and then go after it.

-For more information about frequent flyer programs and other related topics, soar over the links on the next page.
+For more information about frequent flyer programs and other related topics, soar over the links below.